 On October 16, 2020, the Company, its wholly-owned subsidiary, Orthex, LLC ("Orthex"), the Company's largest investor, Squadron Capital, LLC ("Squadron"), and certain other defendants, were named in a lawsuit filed by IMED Surgical, LLC, a New Jersey company (the "Plaintiff"), in Broward County, Florida Circuit Court.
-In the lawsuit, the Plaintiff claims, among other things, that it is the rightful owner of certain patented point-and-click planning software being used by the Company, Orthex and Squadron (the "Point & Click Software").
+In the lawsuit, the Plaintiff claims, among other things, that it is the rightful owner of certain patented point-and-click planning software being used by the Company, Orthex and Squadron (specifically, U.S. Patent No. 10,258,377 (titled "Point and click alignment method for orthopedic surgeons, and surgical and clinical accessories and devices," issued on April 16, 2019) (hereinafter, the "'377 Patent").

-In June 2019, the Company purchased all the issued and outstanding units of membership interests in Orthex, and all the issued and outstanding shares of stock of Vilex in Tennessee, Inc. ("Vilex") for \$60 million in total consideration.
+In June 2019, the Company purchased all the issued and outstanding units of membership interests in Orthex, and all the issued and outstanding shares of stock of Vilex in Tennessee, Inc. ("Vilex") for \$60,000 in total consideration.
 Vilex and Orthex are primarily manufacturers of foot and ankle surgical implants, including cannulated screws, fusion devices, surgical staples and bone plates, as well as the Orthex Hexapod technology, a system of rings, struts, implants, hardware accessories, and the Point & Click Software used to treat congenital deformities and limb length discrepancies.
-On December 31, 2019, the Company divested substantially all of the assets relating to Vilex's adult product offerings to a wholly-owned subsidiary of Squadron, in exchange for a \$25 million reduction in a term note owed to Squadron in connection with the initial acquisition.
-As part of the sale, the Company also executed an exclusive license arrangement with Squadron providing for perpetual access to certain intellectual property, including the Point & Click Software.
-According to the lawsuit, the other defendants, who are unrelated to the Company, assigned the Point & Click Software to Orthex in violation of certain agreements with the Plaintiff.
+On December 31, 2019, the Company divested substantially all of the assets relating to Vilex's adult product offerings to a wholly-owned subsidiary of Squadron, in exchange for a \$25,000 reduction in a term note owed to Squadron in connection with the initial acquisition.
+As part of the sale, the Company also executed an exclusive license arrangement with Squadron providing for perpetual access to certain intellectual property, including the '377 Patent.
+According to the lawsuit, the other defendants, who are unrelated to the Company, assigned the '377 Patent to Orthex in violation of certain agreements with the Plaintiff.

-The Plaintiff, among other things, requests that the defendants be ordered to convey and assign to Plaintiff all of their rights, title and interests in and to the Software and seeks certain compensatory, consequential and unjust enrichment damages from Orthex and the unrelated defendants.
-Although we believe the IMED lawsuit is without merit and will vigorously defend the claims asserted us, litigation can involve complex factual and legal questions, and an adverse resolution of this proceeding could have a material adverse effect on our business, operating results and financial condition.
+The Plaintiff, among other things, requests that the defendants be ordered to convey and assign to Plaintiff all of their rights, title and interests in and to the '377 Patent and seeks certain compensatory, consequential and unjust enrichment damages from Orthex and the unrelated defendants.